dualra1n/dualra1n/README.md

 # Common Issues

-- A9 : Everything works except Camera, Microphone and Gyroscope.
-(Can be fixed with a userspace reboot or by using iOS 14.2)
+- A9 : Everything works except.

 - A10/11/X: Home button is not working.
 You can, however, use tweaks like GesturesXV to simulate iPhone X gestures.
 You can also activate Assistive Touch on the main iOS and have it also enabled on the dualbooted iOS.